Alaska tour news & travel advisory

 Alaska is an awe-inspiring state, with landscapes and distances so vast, they are sometimes hardly comprehensible to someone who hasn’t seen the Great Land in person.
 Alaska is also renowned for it’s eight U.S. National Parks which encompass more than 51 million acres in total.
 So, it’s no surprise that Alaska is also home to the largest national park in the United States.
 But which of Alaska’s 8 national parks holds this prestigious title?
 Would you have guessed Denali, which is also home to the highest mountain peak in the U.S.?
 Or perhaps Gates of the Arctic with its immense expanse of land beyond the Arctic Circle?

-Yet, despite its vast acreage and remote location, Wrangell St. Elias offers plenty of opportunities for recreation and education for visitors to Alaska of all ages.
+Yet, despite its vast acreage and remote location, Wrangell-St. Elias National Park & Preserve offers plenty of opportunities for recreation and education for visitors to Alaska of all ages.
+The best time to visit Wrangell-St. Elias National Park and Preserve is during the summer months, from early June to September.
+The weather is warm and sunny, and there is plenty of daylight.

 Nice fall scene of the western Wrangell Volcanoes and Copper River